Pratu8379/job-search/README.md

 # About the Project

+This project is based on Idea of Searching Jobs based on different location ,Description and Job Type .

 This project is Developed with Reactjs and React Hooks like UseState Hook,UseEffect Hook,and UseReducer Hook  which Allows function components to use state and other previous class-only features.

 # Designing